 Withdrawal and Replacement of MPSAS 7

-53. This Standard supersedes MPSAS 7, Investments in Associates.
-MPSAS 7 remains applicable until MPSAS 36 is applied or becomes effective, whichever is earlier.
+53. This Standard supersedes MPSAS 7, Investment in Associates, MPSAS 7, Investment in Associates, remains applicable until MPSAS 36, Investment in Associates and Joint Ventures, is applied or becomes effective, whichever is earlier.

 Comparison with IPSAS 36